Selling Property in India: A Comprehensive Guide for NRIs

 NRIs often worry about being taxed twice – once in India and once in their country of residence.

+India has signed DTAA treaties with countries like the US, UK, Canada, UAE, and others.
 Under DTAA, you can claim tax credits in your country of residence for taxes already paid in India.

-Example: If you paid capital gains tax in India, you won’t be taxed again fully in the US — you can claim credit.
+For example, if you paid capital gains tax in India, you won’t be taxed again fully in the US — you can claim credit.

 Step 7 – Gifting Funds to Children Abroad